EthernovaDev/ethernova-coregeth/OPERATOR_RUNBOOK.md

 ## Scheduled Hard Fork Upgrade at Block 60000

-This runbook describes how to safely upgrade your node to activate EIP-1014 (CREATE2), EIP-1344 (CHAINID), and companion EIPs at block 60000 without resetting chain history.
+This runbook describes how to safely upgrade your node to activate new EVM features at block 60000 without resetting chain history.

+---

+## Fork Options

+**Minimal DEX fork**
+- Enables only the minimum opcodes and gas changes needed for UniswapV2-style deployments.
+- EIP-1014 (CREATE2), EIP-1344 (CHAINID), plus Istanbul companion EIPs (145/1052/152/1108/1884/2028/2200).

+**Modern EVM fork**
+- Includes the minimal DEX fork plus Shanghai/Cancun opcode upgrades commonly required by Solidity 0.8.20+.
+- EIP-3651 (warm COINBASE), EIP-3855 (PUSH0), EIP-3860 (initcode limits), EIP-1153 (transient storage), EIP-5656 (MCOPY), EIP-6780 (SELFDESTRUCT changes).
+- Does not enable PoS/Merge features or PoS-specific upgrades (no TTD, no EIP-4895 withdrawals, no EIP-4788, no EIP-4844/7516 blobs).

 ---